 As amazing as the capital of the U.K. is, everyone visiting should take at LEAST one day trip from London.

-But for anyone visiting the UK capital that wants to get a taste for England beyond the big city there are loads of awesome day trips from London within a few hours.
+But for anyone visiting the UK capital who wants to get a taste of England beyond the big city, there are loads of awesome day trips from London within a few hours.